The Virgo Consortium

 Reference

-The initial paper for “The SWIFT code” has been released by Gonnet et al. 2013.
-For more information and relevant publications please visit Durham’s project description page or contact Matthieu Schaller.
+The paper for “The SWIFT code” has been submitted by Schaller et al. 2023.
+For more information and relevant publications please visit Leiden's description page or contact Matthieu Schaller.